mrtgst/shellnote/README.md

 ## Installation

-To install `shellnote`, download this repo and run the install script:
+To install, download this repo and run the install script:

 ```
 git clone https://github.com/mrtgst/shellnote.git